jve89/portfolio4/README.md

   - Created an account using my personal email address (johanvanerkel@gmail.com) and selected 'create new app' from the home screen.
   - Chose the following app name: portfolio-4-blog and selected 'Europe' as region.
   - Selected the right settings as explained in walk through project videos.
-  - Deployed project by connecting my heroky account to my github account (same email address used for github)
+  - Deployed project by connecting my heroku account to my github account (same email address used for github)
   - Heroku generated a web address to visit the web application which I will state here: https://portfolio-4-blog.herokuapp.com/